-These Officers/Directors shall perform their duties prescribed by the Constitution/Bylaws and by the Parliamentary Authority adopted by the organization
+These Officers/Directors shall perform their duties prescribed by the Constitution/Bylaws, DVAL Official Policies and Procedures, Official DVAL Job Descriptions and by the Parliamentary Authority adopted by the organization.

 Upon the affirmative vote of a majority of all Board Members, any Officer or Director shall be removed, with good cause, and a successor shall be elected at any meeting of the Board for such purpose.

 Such other positions shall be formed or dissolved as the Board of Directors shall deem necessary to carry on the work of The Delaware Valley Art League.

 Section 2: Officers/Directors shall serve for one to two terms (of two years each).